 My mission is to help people like you discover their freedom from gut health issues and chronic disease.
 With Ayurveda, anything, and everything, is possible.

 I am a certified Ayurvedic Digestive Health Coach, and an Ayurvedic Chef.
-I also have a Master’s in Journalism, and I love to teach, and speak about gut health.
+I also have a Master’s in Journalism, with an undergrad in the Humanities, and I love to teach, and speak about Ayurveda, nutrition, digestion, and gut health.

 It took me over 40 years to realize that my lifelong stomach pain is connected to my anxiety.
 It got really bad a couple years after I left my sheltered childhood home to attend university in a new, and more liberal city.